audrey-tan/cepr_boarddocs/NOTES.md

 In the spirit of completing deliverable 1, I will continue to clean the cols first.

 Also, we completed the Google Search!
 We scrapped 93.78% of all given school districts.
 We managed to get 11,186 unique URLs.

+Also passed it through the scrapper at `visit_boarddocs.ipynb`.

+To recap, here is the order that the notebooks were run
+1. `create_query_lea.ipynb` to generate the Google Search queries for each LEA
+2. `google_search_boarddocs.ipynb` to execute the Google Search queries and store the results
+3. `clean_boarddocs_url.ipynb` to clean the Google Search results, which are BoardDocs URL
+4. `visit_boarddocs.ipynb` to visit each URL and scrape the BoardDocs website to get addresses and other identifiers
+5. `clean_boarddocs_websites.ipynb` to clean the results from scrapping the BoardDocs websites